-Like many consumer electronics devices, smartphones contain Li-Ion batteries and sensitive electronic components that are designed to be serviced by qualified technicians.
-Li-Ion batteries are a safety-critical component of these devices.
+Like many consumer electronics devices, smartphones contain Li-lon batteries and sensitive electronic components that are designed to be serviced by qualified technicians.
+Li-lon batteries are a safety-critical component of these devices and must be handled with care.

-Li-lon batteries can combust if punctured, bent, dented, or damaged.
-Basic best practices can minimize incidents with Li-lon batteries.
+When fully or partially charged, Li-Ion batteries can combust if punctured, bent, dented, or damaged.
+Basic best practices can minimize incidents with Li-Ion batteries.
+All appropriate measures to protect personnel against possible chemical, thermal, and/or explosion hazards shall be taken.